znck/znck.dev/articles/2026-01-04-small-things-like-these/index.html.md

-# Little Things Like These
+# Small Things Like These

-I just finished Claire Keegan's *Little Things Like These*, and I'm still sitting with the weight of it.
+I just finished Claire Keegan's *Small Things Like These*, and I'm still sitting with the weight of it.

 ![The town as I pictured it, generated with ChatGPT](../../_assets/2026-01-small-things-town-DN_1Erad.png)